menu

 Sometimes it can be difficult to prove that a rehabilitation center caused further injuries due to the fact that some injuries are not physical but mental and emotional.
 For example, a physical therapist can harm you further by performing the wrong techniques, or a surgeon can harm your body due to negligence during surgery.
 In rehab facilities, injuries may not be able to be seen if the injury is, for example, sleeping in a dirty room or being allowed to relapse.
 However, even if the injury to the victim is not clearly visible, a victim must still prove the same elements as in a regular negligence claim.
 Namely, the rehab center and its staff members had an obligation to provide the victim with care, that the duty of care was breached due to a negligent act or oversight, and the breach of the standard of care, the victim suffered damages.

-People go to rehabilitation centers to better themselves, not leave with further damages.
+People go to rehabilitation centers to better themselves, not leave with further damage.

 Knowing the difference between a rehab center and a sober living facility is critical when evaluating the liability of these entities.
 Rehab facilities are generally facilities that provide care to a client for a fee.
 Sober living houses, by contrast, usually do not provide care but simply provide a safe environment where sober individuals can live together.